 Following the easing of lockdown restrictions, the National Maritime Museum Cornwall in Falmouth has now announced it will be reopening to the public on Monday 27th July 2020.
 The reopening of the museum is the first chance to see the major new exhibition MONSTERS OF THE DEEP: SCIENCE, FACT AND FICTION, which was due to open in March before the closure of the museum.

-Landlubbers be warned, The National Maritime Museum Cornwall has a brand new exhibition!
-Sure to cause some waves, MONSTERS OF THE DEEP: SCIENCE, FACT AND FICITION opens to the public on 27th July 2020 and is sure to cause some waves!
+Landlubbers be warned, MONSTERS OF THE DEEP: SCIENCE, FACT AND FICITION opens to the public on 27th July 2020 and is sure to cause some waves!
 Taking visitors on an immersive tour to the world of deep sea monsters, guests can expect to find mummified mermaids through to fearsome krakens.
-The exhibition will be on display at the National Maritime Museum Cornwall from 20th March 2020 – 3rd January 2022.
+The exhibition will be on display at the National Maritime Museum Cornwall from 27th July 2020 – 3rd January 2022.

 From Medieval folklore to the cryptozoologists of the 20th century, the exhibition examines the cultural, scientific and historical fascination with the creatures that live in the oceans watery depths.
 Supported by new immersive installations, Monsters of the Deep brings together rare specimens, historic artefacts and exquisite artworks from world renowned collections, including the British Museum, the National Oceanography Centre and Cambridge University Library.